Porsche M96/M97 Intermediate shaft issues explained

-The earlier M96 engine used a bearing that is extractable for replacement without engine disassembly whereas the later M97 engine uses an increased diameter bearing the only method for replacement is by means of complete engine disassembly.
+The earlier M96 engine used a bearing that is extractable for replacement without engine disassembly whereas the later M97 engine uses an increased diameter bearing with the only method for replacement is by means of complete engine disassembly.
 There are various bearings available from a range of manufacturers, however one of the first and most recognised companies to manufacture a viable solution for the IMS bearing is LN engineering.
-They Provide an option for single and dual row bearing replacement and use an open hybrid ceramic bearing with a low oil dependency of only 1cc per minute which is easily achievable within a wet sump without the need for a direct feed.
+They Provide an option for single and dual row bearing replacement and use an open hybrid ceramic bearing with a low oil dependency of only 1cc per minute which is easily achievable within a wet sump without the need for a direct oil feed.

 LN engineering have continued their development work and now offer an IMS solution which completely eliminates the use of a ball bearing replacing it with a pressure fed oil lubricated plain bearing similar in function to the one at the front of the IMS.